-“Florida, I wholeheartedly think, will be the next big state in brewing,” Byron said of the Sunshine State’s fast-growing craft beer scene.
+“Florida, I wholeheartedly think, will be the next big state in brewing,” Byron said of the Florida’s fast-growing craft beer scene.

 “It’s not just the quantity of breweries, but the quality of beer they are producing,” Angela said.
 “We can compete with Colorado breweries, we can compete with California breweries.
 As a state, we’re making some really great beer.”

-Proof’s core beers include standard styles, but each has something unique about it.
+Proof’s core beers include standard styles like porters, pale ales, and lagers, but each has something unique about it.

 “We tend to brew bolder,” Byron said.
 “We are trying to brew specifically to style, but with larger and more robust flavors.”